tapyu/c-and-cpp-lessons/README.md

 1. `(5)` (optional): set the stored value of dynamically allocated memory to `5`;
 1. `int *dynam_int =`: assigns this `int*` pointer to `*dynam_int`;

-#### **Automatic Storage Duration (ASD) vs. Dynamic Storage Duration (DSD)**
+#### **Storage duration**

+Storage duration in `C` and `C++` refers to the lifetime of variables and memory blocks.
+It determines when and how long variables or memory allocations remain valid during program execution.
+Understanding storage duration is crucial for managing memory and writing robust programs.

+There are four primary storage durations:

 - *Automatic Storage Duration (ASD)*:
-    - Variables with automatic storage duration are allocated memory on the stack.
+    - Variables with automatic storage duration are allocated memory on the *stack*.
-    - Memory allocation and deallocation are handled automatically by the language.
+    - Memory allocation and deallocation are handled automatically by the language: variables with storage duration are created when their scope is entered and destroyed when their scope is exited.
-    - These variables are typically local to a function and have a limited lifetime determined by their scope.
+    - Local variables without the `static` keyword have automatic storage duration a limited lifetime determined by their scope.
     - Examples include local variables and function parameters.
     ```c
         void someFunction() {